LIVE LTL RATES

 What is last mile delivery in freight?

-Last mile delivery is the final leg of a freight shipment from a local distribution point to the end customer, store, or jobsite.
-It typically involves cargo vans or box trucks making individual stops within a metro area.
+Last mile delivery is the final leg of a freight shipment from a local distribution point (typically a cross-dock or terminal) to the end customer, store, restaurant, or jobsite.

 Why is last mile delivery so expensive?

-How does Warp handle last mile delivery?
+How does Warp handle last mile delivery differently?

 About the Warp freight network